Enjoy Nettle Soup When You Visit The United Kingdom

 We can also help with trips in the US while we wait for Europe to open up.
 We’ve traveled extensively throughout the US and visited many of our National Parks as well as wine regions, major cities, and tourist destinations.
 We just love to help people travel!

 Betsy Ball – Betsy is co-founder and partner of Euro Travel Coach (ETC), which crafts custom European vacations for independent travelers and leads small group trips to Europe.
 She is a passionate and culturally curious traveler who thoroughly enjoys sharing her love for exploring Europe with ETC clients.
 Prior to founding ETC, Betsy taught International Business at Tarleton State University in Texas (part of the A & M System) where she led study abroad trips to multiple European countries and other worldwide destinations.
-She retired from teaching in 2017 and now travels 9 months of the year in Europe.
+She retired from teaching in 2017 and since then, Betsy and her husband, Co-founder and Partner, Greg, have been traveling through Europe multiple times per year for as many as 9 months at a time.
 She has a degree in hotel, restaurant management from Michigan State University and an MBA from Southern Methodist University in Dallas.
 She also holds a Level 3 certification from the Wine & Spirits Education Trust.